peg-dev/pegasus/doc/README.md

-Pegasus
+Pegasus Core
 =====================

 Setup
 ---------------------
-[Pegasus](https://www.pegasuscoin.online) is the original Pegasus client and it builds the backbone of the network.
+[Pegasus Core](https://github.com/pegasus-project/pegasus) is the original Pegasus client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Pegasus transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------